polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 To ensure a smooth launch, a new node feature is required.
 The feature acts as a signal for supporting the new candidate receipts on the node side and can only be safely enabled if at least 2/3 of the validators are upgraded.

-Once enabled, the validators will skip checking the collator signature when processing the new candidate receipts.
+Once enabled, the validators will skip checking the collator signature when processing the candidate receipts and verify the `CoreIndex` and `SessionIndex` fields if present in the receipit.

 No new implementation of networking protocol versions for collation and validation are required.